 What moves the cost in Lee's Summit

-Lee's Summit does not mandate Class 4 shingles, but upgrading from standard asphalt to Class 4 impact-resistant shingles qualifies homeowners for insurance premium discounts of 10–20 percent.
-The upfront material cost increase is typically offset within 3–5 years by the cumulative insurance savings, making Class 4 a cost-neutral long-term decision for hail-prone areas.
+Lee's Summit does not mandate Class 4 impact-resistant shingles, but upgrading from standard asphalt to Class 4 qualifies homeowners for insurance premium discounts of 10 to 20 percent.
+While the material cost for Class 4 shingles is higher upfront, the discount on wind and hail coverage can offset the premium over time.

 Overlay vs. full tear-off